alconost/nitro-dev/source/index.html.md

 comment.attachments.type | Yes | string | Image mime type (like image/png).
 Supported image types are png, jpeg, svg and gif comment.attachments.data | Yes | string | Base64 encoded image

+You can find language codes and corresponding language names [here](#supported-languages).

 Please note that when placing an order, you can specify only one of the parameters: "text" or "resource".